Welcome to the teachers’ guide to the Tennessee History for Kids booklet Across the Ocean [2019-2020 edition].

 There’s a lot of information in these chapters about Native American culture.
 This can be very difficult to summarize because there isn’t really one “Native American” culture.
 There is Cherokee culture, Navajo culture, Chickasaw culture, etc.

-I recommend a visit to the Museum of the Cherokee Indian in Cherokee, North Carolina.
+I recommend a visit to the Museum of the Cherokee People in Cherokee, North Carolina.
 If you are able to make it there (and I strongly recommend the place), make sure you also check out the nearby Oconaluftee Indian Village, where you can step into and explore things such as a summer house and a council house.

 Speaking of Cherokee culture, you can also learn a lot of it at places such as the Sequoyah Birthplace Museum and at occasional powwow events such as the ones put on Indian Creek Productions, Red Clay State Historic Park and Pinson Mounds State Archaeological Park.